senemyalin/Data-Mining/README.md

 3-Because our data makes sense, we removed the most and least purchased brands from this data.
 4-We plotted our 2 results.

+2.3 Comparing Analysis

+2.3.1 Sentiment Analysis

+1-We applied the ”sentiment.polarity” and ”sentiment.subjectivity” methods of the ”textblob” library to find the polarity and subjectivity of brand’s ”reviewText”.
+2-Each word in ”reviewText” column is labeled in terms of polarity and subjectivity.
+3-We took the average subjectivity and polarity of product reviews that have the same brand and assigned them to that brand.

+Polarity: How positive or negative a word is. -1 is very negative. +1 is very positive.
+Subjectivity: How subjective, or opinionated a word is.
+0 is fact. +1 is very much an opinion.

+4-We plotted these results